BGforgeNet/FO2tweaks/README.md

 ## Reporting issues
 1. Discussion and questions: see the [forum](https://forums.bgforge.net/viewforum.php?f=26).
-1. Bug reports: the instruction is the same as for [killap's Unofficial Patch](https://github.com/BGforgeNet/Fallout2_Unofficial_Patch/blob/master/docs/reporting.md):
+1. Bug reports:
     * describe the bug
     * attach a savegame
     * detail the steps to trigger the bug
-    * note versions: FO2tweaks, ddraw.dll, any other mods you have installed. *Exact* versions, don't just say "latest".
+    * note versions: FO2tweaks, `ddraw.dll`, any other mods you have installed. *Exact* versions, don't just say "latest".
     * also attach [`debug.log`](https://github.com/BGforgeNet/Fallout2_Unofficial_Patch/blob/master/docs/debug.md)
 1. For feature requests: free form, but please be descriptive.